arthurBricq/crafty/README.md

         - Binary space partitioning, in theory it should be able to remove some cubes ?
 Maybe the effort is too big for the reward.

-- Render many cubes of different properties

 - Map format implementation
     - the map is divided by xy-chunks

+- Realistic first camera player
-    -
+    - Smooth motion
+    - Support 'gravity' and 'flying' modes

-- Multiplayer architecture design
+- Multiplayer architecture design & Multiplayer implementation through server / client
     - The server holds the full map and sends the chunk to the players as they move

-- Edition of the map by the player: add cubes and delete cubes

-- Multiplayer implementation through server / client
     - Action model
     - Drawing players differently

-In
+- Edition of the map by the player: add cubes and delete cubes

 - Automatic map creation